01 Galileo’s Thoughts#

 Presentation#

-The right-hand side of the gutter is placed in a steep way.
+The right-hand side of the gutter is placed at a steep angle.
 The ball is released at the top of the left-hand side of the gutter, rolls down and up on the right-hand side.
 It is observed that it almost reaches the same height as that at which it was released.
 Now the right-hand side of the gutter is made less steep by shifting the right-hand support to the right.
-The ball is released again in the same way and reaches again almost the same height.
+Again, releasing the ball in the same fashion, it can be observed that it reaches almost the same height.
 It is also observed that the horizontal distance traveled is larger than in the first part of the demonstration.

 The right-hand support of the gutter is placed in its most right position.
 Now the released ball travels the whole gutter.